hoangbv15/my-notes/software-dev/DDD.md

   }
 ```

 Another way to think of Entities vs Value Objects is to imagine implementing an equal comparison.
-For Entities, we compare their IDs, whereas for Value Objects, we compare the attributes.
+We don't have to do this, but if we did, for Entities we would compare their IDs, whereas for Value Objects, we'd compare the attributes.

-Value Objects also may contain business rules, but they are immutable and vastly simpler.
+Value Objects also may contain business rules, but they should be vastly simpler.

 Something can be a Value Object within a context, but an Entity in another context.
 It depends on whether or not the identity of that object is important for that context.
 This is called a _Bounded Context_, which I will describe later.